apache/ws-wss4j/README.txt

     See: http://logging.apache.org/

 opensaml-1.1.jar
-    The SAML implemetation used by WSS4J to implement the SAML profile.
+    The SAML implementation used by WSS4J to implement the SAML profile.

     See: http://www.opensaml.org/